jumphone/Delia/README.md

     # mydelia$out: normalized to 1 (proportion matrix); colname is sample name, rowname is cell type
     # mydelia$coef: unnormalized to 1 (coefficient matrix); colname is sample name, rowname is cell type

+    # If you're not sure about the cell types in your query data, please use "mydelia$coef"